Masashi-desu/zmk-layout-shift-MacWin/README.md

 ### 1. Add the Module to your `west.yml`

-Include this module in your `west.yml` manifest file (and run `west update` if building locally).
+Include this module in your `west.yml` manifest file:

-Example:
 ```yml
 manifest:
   remotes: